roselinetwagiramariya/horror-movies-roselinetwagiramariya/README.md

 | 109 | Jaws 2 | 5.7 |
 | 222 | Dawn of the Dead | |

-You will write your query in the `horror_movies.sql` file.
+You will write your query in the `sql/horror_movies.sql` file.
 Running the `run_sql.py` script will execute your query and save the results to `data/movies.csv`.

 ## Instructions

 1. Clone the repo to your machine.
 1. Create a virtual environment and install the packages listed in the `requirements.txt` file.
-1. Add your SQL query to the `horror_movies.sql` file.
+1. Add your SQL query to the `sql/horror_movies.sql` file.
 1. Run the `run_sql.py` script.
-1. Add, Commit, and Push your `horror_movies.sql` and `movies.csv` files back to GitHub.
+1. Add, Commit, and Push your `sql/horror_movies.sql` and `data/movies.csv` files back to GitHub.

 ###  Virutal Environment Instructions